meipipo/twitter-bot-population-estimator/README.md

 Bot population: 0.0
 ```

-> 💡 Please note that if you specify a file containing more than 500 samples, you may exceed Botometer's free usage limit.
+> 💡 Please note that if you specify a file containing more than 500 samples, you may exceed Botometer's free usage limit to calculate the bot score.
 If the limit on the number of account inquiries is exceeded, our program will record -1 as the bot score.

 #### (b) From bot score